 Please note: if you have work-study, the withdrawal date is also the last day you may work in your work-study position.

 Step 1: Student's Title IV Information

 - The total amount of Title IV aid disbursed (if any) for the term you withdrew.
 (Your Title IV aid is counted as aid disbursed in the calculation if it has been applied to your account on or before the date you withdrew.)

 - The total amount of Title IV aid disbursed, plus the aid that could have disbursed (if any) for the term in which you withdrew.

 We will calculate the percentage of aid earned as follows:

 The number of calendar days completed by the student divided by the total number of calendar days in the term (weekends included) in which the student withdrew.

 Days Attended / Days in Enrollment Period = Percentage Completed

 If the calculated percentage exceeds 60%, then you have "earned" all aid for the period.
 If you withdraw on or after the dates listed to the right, you will have earned more than 60% of your financial aid and we will not have to return any funds.

 **Important note: The date you earn more than 60% of your aid does not coincide with the tuition refund schedule for dropped classes, and is only used to determine the amount of financial aid we must return (if any).
-Please refer to the Office of the Registrar for more information on tuition refunds.
+Please refer to the Registrar's website for more information on tuition refunds.